 - Clinical Principles for Management of CSD

 Applicants should also have completed or be in the process of completing the required 25 hours of clinical observation that have been signed by an ASHA certified Speech-Language Pathologist.

 The general test is required for admission and must have been taken within 5 years of application.
 Your application file will be considered incomplete, and will not be reviewed, until after official GRE scores are received.
 GRE waiver requests are not available for admission to this program.
 We strongly recommend that you take the GRE a minimum of 8 weeks before your application deadline.
-Applicants should request all official test scores to be reported directly to the University of Delaware (Institution code “5811).
+Applicants should request all official test scores to be reported to the University of Delaware when applying in CSDCAS (institution code 7459).